 I’ll call out a letter or sound (you can differentiate depending on the skills of your students), and a student will “extinguish” it by swatting that letter with a flyswatter.
 My kiddos like to play against each other, so that two students are looking for the same letter or sound.
 The first to “extinguish” the letter wins!

 After reading Firefighters A to Z by Chris L. Demarest or The Firefighter by Jenny Goebel, we’ll create this interactive firefighter circle map.
-You really could read any book about firefighters, but both of these clearly illustrate the tools and importance of being a firefighter.
+You really could read any book about firefighters found on this fire safety books list, but both of these clearly illustrate the tools and importance of being a firefighter.

 First, I’ll ask the class to help me identify the beginning sound of “firefighter.”
 Then, I’ll choose a student to share the pen and write the beginning sound.
 We’ll do this for each firefighter tool until our circle map is complete.

-You can download this interactive firefighter circle map to use with your students for FREE!
+You can download this interactive firefighter circle map to use with your students for FREE at the bottom of this blog post!

 Happy Fire Prevention Month!
 Please visit our teacher community to see what other teachers have planned for this week!